evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_fwd/_index.md

 ### Suspension

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 193 mm.
+The ground clearance with this suspension is 163 mm.

+### Steering

+Dynamic steering is a standard on the Chevrolet Equinox EV FWD, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes

 The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
-The front discs measure 321 mm, while the rear discs are 345 mm.
+The front discs measure 321 mm, while the rear discs are 314 mm.

 ### Regenerative Braking